an-unidentified-emu/class-stuff/lab4/lab4.typ

   ]
   #normal-box[
     = Methods
-   To determine if air resistance causes a measureable difference in distance traveled an initial velocity is measured by a calibrated photogate.
-A theoretical distance is then calculated using the inital height and that velocity using kinematic equations. _Put equations here_ The distance traveled is then measured using carbon paper to mark the landing spot and a tape measure pulled between the leading edge of the landing mark and the spot directly below the spot where the ball is no longer accelerated by the launch apparatus.
-This is repeated at three angles.
-The time is also estimated using kinematic equations and measured by counting the frames in a video of the trial.
+   To determine if air resistance causes a measureable difference in distance traveled, an initial velocity is measured by a calibrated photogate.
+A theoretical distance is then calculated using the inital height and that velocity using kinematic equations.
+A second theoretical distance is also calculated using the measured time between launch and impact.
+The actual distance traveled is then measured using carbon paper to mark the landing spot and a tape measure pulled between the leading edge of the landing mark and the spot directly below the spot where the ball is no longer accelerated by the launch apparatus.
+Error is calculated using the standard deviation of the differences between measured distance and the mean theoretical distance.
+There is a shift of $n-2$ due to using two methods to calculate a theoretical distance.
-  ]
+    \
+    #align(center, block[
+    Error $= sqrt(sum(x_i - mu )^2 / (n-2))$
+    #set text(size: 38pt)

+    Where $x_i =$ difference between measured and theoretical]) ]

   #focus-box[